Blog

 Unconscious bias is one of those issues.
 It can affect an organization’s entire structure, from recruitment and hiring to workforce diversity and company culture.

-If left unchecked, it can severely damage a company’s reputation and profit.
+It can severely damage a company’s reputation and profit if left unchecked.
 It constricts an organization and prevents it from achieving its full potential.

 The costs of unconscious bias are many.
-But how do you eliminate an issue that is unconscious and, for the person exhibiting it, probably unseen?
+But how do you eliminate an unconscious issue and, for the person exhibiting it, probably unseen?

 Here we discuss the problems of unconscious bias and how you can prevent it from impacting your hiring practices.